Causal reasoning: Understanding cause and effect

 Causal relationships may be understood as a transfer of force.
 If A causes B, then A must transmit a force (or causal power) to B which results in the effect.
 Causal relationships suggest change over time; cause and effect are temporally related, and the cause precedes the outcome.

-Causality may also be inferred in the absence of a force, a less-typical definition.
+Causality may also be inferred in the absence of a force, through the notion of contingency.
 A cause can be removal (or stopping), like removing a support from a structure and causing a collapse or a lack of precipitation causing wilted plants.

 Humans can reason about many topics (for example, in social and counterfactual situations and in the experimental sciences) with the aid of causal understanding.
 Understanding depends on the ability to comprehend cause and effect.
 People must be able to reason about the causes of others’ behavior (to understand their intentions and act appropriately) and understand the likely effects of their own actions.
 Counterfactual arguments are presented in many situations; humans are predisposed to think about “what might have been”, even when that argument has no bearing on the current situation.

 Cause-and-effect relationships define categories of objects.
 Wings are a feature of the category "birds"; this feature is causally interconnected with another feature of the category, the ability to fly.

 Traditionally, research in cognitive psychology has focused on causal relations when the cause and the effect are both binary values; both the cause and the effect are present or absent.
 It is also possible that both the cause and the effect take continuous values.
 For example, turning the volume knob of a radio (as the cause) increases or decreases the sound intensity (as the effect).
 In these cases, the relation between the variables of the cause and the effect resembles a mathematical function in which change in the variable of the cause changes values in the variable of the effect.
 Human learning of such relations has been studied in the field of "Function Learning".

 Even so, it is well understood that physical applications of continuous mathematical models are not literally continuous in practice.
 A knob on a radio does not take on an uncountably infinite number of possible values—it takes a finite number of possible values fully limited by the mechanical, physical, nature of the knob itself.
 There exists no one-to-one mapping between the continuous mathematics used for engineering applications and the physical product(s) produced by the engineering.
 Indeed, this is a prominent problem within Philosophy of Mathematics.
 One possible answer to this open question is that reality is rasterized (possibly at the Planck Scale, see Loop Quantum Gravity) and is fundamentally discrete.
 So goes the theory of mathematical fictionalism, where continuous mathematics serves as a fictional construct of imagery used for reasoning geometrically via drawings and intuitive ideas of shapes absent of measurement data.